 Different Kinds of Camping Chairs

-A camping chair can mean just about any kind of chair that can be collapsed, thrown in the back of a car, and carried to your final destination, be it a few feet to your campsite or several miles to your location.
-When looking at buying a folding camp chair to add to your camping gear, you’ll want to consider several factors:
+A camping chair can mean just about any kind of foldable chair that can be thrown in the back of a car and carried to your final destination, be it a few feet to your campsite or several miles to your location.
+When looking at buying a collapsible to add to your camping gear, you’ll want to consider several factors:

 If you are larger or prefer to spread out and stretch while sitting, a roomy, larger chair is better.
 Low chairs are perfect for concerts and sandy or uneven areas.
 Higher chairs are easier to get in and out of but take up more space when packing.